BigDataWUR/AgML-CY-Bench/README.md

 Get the dataset from [Zenodo](https://doi.org/10.5281/zenodo.11502142).
 After downloading the dataset, unzip the data to `AgML-CY-Bench/cybench/data`.

-Run the benchmark for all datasets and models using
+Run the benchmark on a dataset using
 ```
-poetry run python cybench/runs/run_benchmark -d all
+poetry run python cybench/runs/run_benchmark.py -d maize_NL
 ```

 If you want to write your own model and compare performance with the benchmark,